-Halloween is my favorite, and these Malted Milk Ball Spider Cookies are the second of three spooky recipes I have for you this week.
+Halloween is my favorite, and these Malted Milk Ball Spider Cookies fit the bill for delicious snacking on a spooky fun holiday!

 This post and recipe was created for #HalloweenTreatsWeek!
 I was sent samples by some of the sponsor companies but as always opinions are 100% mine.